 Only after the statistical testing, the samples excluded from the High status following the new boundary setting were included in the Good status class (and box of Fig 8.7) and the samples left out from the Good class were moved to the Moderate status class.
 In Figure 8.7, the variation of ICMi values within the IBE classes after harmonization is shown.
 The interquartile ranges of Good and Moderate classes are well separated.
 After having harmonized the Good/Moderate boundary, the Moderate status samples give the impression of being closer to the Good status ones, because some samples were moved from the Good to the Moderate class, thus pushing up the highest values for the Moderate class.
-The same is true in relation to the moving of samples from the High, Good and Moderate classes are then higher with respect to the original classification.
+In general, after harmonization the values of ICMi in the High, Good and Moderate classes are then higher with respect to the original classification.
 For the Good status the 25^{th} percentile is shifted up from approximately 0.6 to 0.7 (see also Table 8.7).